rossetti/RossettiArenaBook/docs/03-Chapter3.md

 The STATISTC module also allows for the definition of Time Persistent statistical collection on variables defined in the model.
 This functionality is the same as checking the “collect statistics” box when defining a variable; however, it also provides additional functionality.
 First, the modeler can provide their own name for the time persistent statistic and may choose to save the data into a file.
 Secondly, through the STATISTIC module, the modeler can define periods of time over which statistics can be collected on a variable.
 This is very useful in simulation situations that have time-varying inputs.
 Finally, the STATISTIC module allows for the definition of FREQUENCIES to provide finer detailed collect of time persisting variables in states or categories.

 This chapter has covered almost all of the most useful aspects of collecting statistics from your simulation model.
 As a final note, there are other statistics that are automatically collected by Arena, some of which do not add much value to the analysis.
 For example, when you run your model and view the category reports, the very first item that you see is summary about the number of entities in and out of the model.
 I strongly recommend **ignoring** these numbers.
-They are pretty much useless unless you commit to using Entity Types, for which I have never found a strong use case, except for applications involing activity based costing (See Appendix \@ref(app:ArenaMisc).
+They are pretty much useless unless you commit to using Entity Types, for which I have never found a strong use case, except for applications involving activity based costing (See Appendix \@ref(app:ArenaMisc)).

 Now that you have a solid understanding of how to program and model in Arena and how to analyze your results, you are ready to explore the